 · We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.

-Max Liebermann (1847-1935).
-Born in Berlin.
-Max Liebermann trained in Weimar before continuing to study in Amsterdam and Paris, where he was influenced by Courbet, Millet, and the Barbizon School.
+Max Liebermann (1847-1935, Berlin) trained in Weimar before continuing to study in Amsterdam and Paris, where he was influenced by Courbet, Millet, and the Barbizon School.
 Liebermann returned to Germany in 1878 and continued painting in the Impressionist style, founding the movement in his native country.
 In 1899, he helped found the Berlin Secession.
 He was a very influential figure in German art and was the dominant figure until the emergence of avant-garde art.
-He was the president of the Prussian Academy of Arts but resigned in 1933 because he was forbidden to paint because he was Jewish.
+He was the president of the Prussian Academy of Arts but resigned in 1933 when Jews were forbidden to paint.

 Reproductions and Permissions